 There is no wholeness outside of our reciprocal humanity.

 Just Mercy: A Story of Justice and Redemption

 By Bryan Stevenson

-Thankful for Bryan Stevenson's work and for his documenting so much of his experience in this memoir.
+Thankful for Bryan Stevenson's social justice work and for his documenting so much of his experience in this moving memoir.

 I had recently finished Just Mercy when news was spreading of the young woman fatally stabbed in Morningside Park by three teenagers—at least one as young as 13—and felt devastated for them all.
 The victim and the offenders.
 This passage illuminates why.